Skip to main content

 Day 9: Ile-Ife, the cradle of Yoruba culture

-Morning: visit to the Royal Palace of the Ooni of Ife, a sacred place considered one of the most beautiful palaces in Nigeria, and the National Museum of Ile-Ife to discover more about the fascinating Yoruba culture
+Morning: Visit to the Royal Palace of the Ooni of Ife, one of the most important spiritual and cultural institutions in Yoruba history, followed by the National Museum of Ile-Ife, renowned for its remarkable collection of Yoruba art and archaeological heritage.

 Day 10: On the road to Lagos